AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/validation-debug-legacy.md

 ## Introduction {#apache-and-dispatcher-configuration-and-testing}

 >[!NOTE]
->For more information about Dispatcher in the Cloud and how to download Dispatcher Tools see (**link to dispatcher overview TBD**).
+>For more information about Dispatcher in the Cloud and how to download Dispatcher Tools see the [Dispatcher in the Cloud](/help/implementing/dispatcher/disp-overview.md) page.

-The following sections describe the legacy mode file structure, local validation, debugging and how to migrate from the legacy mode to the flexible mode.
+The following sections describe the legacy mode file structure, local validation, debugging and how to migrate from the legacy mode to the [flexible mode](/help/implementing/dispatcher/validation-debug.md).

 This article assumes that your project's dispatcher configuration does not include the file opt-in/USE_SOURCES_DIRECTLY.
 As a result, it has limitations around the number and size of files, such as: